-The Pinnacle fairgrounds is an expansive complex of arenas, holding pens, stalls and a motocross track that is used for competition and recreation.
+The CERCUT Fairgrounds is an expansive complex of arenas, holding pens, stalls and a motocross track that is used for competition and recreation.

 A World Off-Road Championship (WORCS) race and Utah Sportsman Riders Association (USRA) races are held here.
 The WORCS races draw 900 professional racers for off-road motoracing.
 They travel from 8 states race.
 USRA races draw 600-800 regional racers.

 This large outdoor arena features a large grandstand and bleachers that allow spectators to view events throughout the arena.
 A PA and sound system streamline show running, projecting out around the arena space.
 With corrals for sorting of stock, ticketed entry gates, and staff to maintain the grounds and work events.